RomiC/ya-disk/README.md

 );
 ```

 Yes, it's callback-based lib.
-Because it was made to have at least dependencies as possible.
+Because it was made to have 0 dependencies.
 If you want you can write you own wrapper based on, i.e. Bluebird library.
 Example:

 ```javascript
 import Promise from 'bluebird';